JorgWoehl/points2axes/README.md

 Logarithmic plots of any kind are not supported.

-The conversion factors for perspective projections are position-dependent and therefore do not have unique values.
-In this case, the conversion factors for the corresponding orthographic projection are returned, which gives sensible results in most cases, and a warning is issued.
+Conversion factors for perspective projections are position-dependent and therefore do not have unique values.
+In this case, the conversion factors for the corresponding orthographic projection are returned (which gives sensible results in most cases) and a warning is issued.

 ## Example